 When you incur a serious injury at work, it is essential to call the local paramedics who will provide emergency treatment before rushing you to a hospital.
 For a less serious workplace injury, an employer may send you to an urgent care clinic for an evaluation.
 Your employer will request documentation of your injuries, but you should also receive copies of all of the examination forms and test results.
 You should keep copies of these in multiple locations to provide to insurance companies, government agencies, or attorneys.

-It is likely that you will require an examination in a timely manner, and the evaluation will include collecting urine and blood samples to determine if you were impaired by alcohol or drugs when you were injured.
-A positive test for illegal substances can make it impossible for you to collect workers’ compensation or other benefits for your temporary or permanent injuries.
+It is likely that you will require an examination in a timely manner, and the evaluation will include collecting blood or urine samples to determine if you were impaired by alcohol or drugs when you were injured.
+A positive test for illegal substances can make it impossible for you to collect a workers’ compensation claim or other benefits for your temporary or permanent injuries.
 While a medical facility such as an urgent care center is considered a third party during these examinations, it is a good idea to bring along a relative to help you.

 Occupational injuries can occur for a variety of reasons, and you may only have a minor laceration or a sprained back, but these conditions can become worse from an infection or other causes.
 It is never a good idea to avoid a physical examination that is required by your employer because it can lead to financial and legal difficulties later.